mekkanix/vue-sandbox-wrapper/README.md

 You'll need the following packages to be installed on your project.

 - **Vue v2.6.8** or greater *(Vue3 is not currently supported)*

+*Note that Vue.js is not included in order to limit the output bundle size, so you'll need to provide your own Vue constructor when using VS-wrapper (see the [API Reference](#api-reference) for detail).*

 ### Browsers